 Beer, brats, local musicians and some of the most kaleidoscopic foliage on the Front Range make adding Estes Park's Autumn Gold Festival (Sept.
-TBA, 2018) to your autumn itinerary a no-brainer.
+25–26, 2021) to your autumn itinerary a no-brainer.
 Scarf down comfort fare like funnel cake and corn on the cob and listen to the sounds of bugling bull elk, who gather in the area annually during the start of the rutting (breeding) season to show off for their entourages.
-Meanwhile, the deciduous beauties that populate the Continental Divide douse the Peak to Peak Highway in gold and auburn.
+Meanwhile, the deciduous beauties that populate the Continental Divide douse the Peak to Peak scenic byway in gold and auburn.
 Travel from the former mining enclaves of Black Hawk and Central City to Estes Park, the eastern gateway to Rocky Mountain National Park.

 Chili & Beer Festival + West Elk Loop

-The intoxicating sights, smells and flavors of autumn shine at Crested Butte’s Chili & Beer Festival (September TBA, 2018), when locals celebrate the arrival of fall with steaming pots of chili and Colorado beer (Is there any better way?).
-The price of admission includes unlimited tastings of hearty stews made by local chili experts like Coal Creek Grill’s buffalo and chocolate stout chili and drafts from breweries like Durango’s Steamworks and Denver’s Jagged Mountain.
+The intoxicating sights, smells and flavors of autumn shine at Crested Butte’s Chili & Beer Festival (Sept.
+11, 2021), when locals celebrate the arrival of fall with steaming pots of chili and Colorado beer (Is there any better way?).
+The price of admission includes unlimited tastings of hearty stews made by local chili experts and drafts from breweries like Durango’s Steamworks and Denver’s Jagged Mountain.
 Take a break from feasting and hop on the West Elk Loop, a journey through Paonia, Gunnison, Crested Butte and Carbondale.
 View glittering aspen stands in three national forests, and secure a new background pic for your phone on McClure Pass, where fiery scrub oaks contrast with yellow and orange shrubs.

 Durango Autumn Arts Festival + San Juan Skyway

-The Durango Autumn Arts Festival (September TBA, 2018) invites visitors to admire the works of local and national artists as well as nature’s canvas, when gold and red trees illuminate the San Juan Mountains.
+The Durango Autumn Arts Festival (Sept.
+18–19, 2021) invites visitors to admire the works of local and national artists as well as nature’s canvas, when gold and red trees illuminate the San Juan Mountains.
 At the fest, hands-on creative activities keep tots occupied, while a sampling of craft beers and locally made goodies ensure you're well fed.
 For a divine sampling of southwest Colorado’s oh-my-goodness landscapes, drive the San Juan Skyway.
 Wind through the famed high-country towns of Telluride, Durango and Ouray amid dramatic cliffs, reflective lakes and the 5-million-acre San Juan and Uncompahgre national forests.

 Fruita Fall Festival + Rim Rock Drive

-An outhouse race, old-fashioned cooking contest and parade are just a few highlights at Fruita’s fall frolic (September TBA, 2018).
+An outhouse race, old-fashioned cooking contest and parade are just a few highlights at Fruita’s fall frolic (Sept.
+24–25, 2021).
 Challenge the family to a bumper-car battle at the carnival, and show your support at the “Fruita’s Got Talent” show.
 Then, breathe in the crisp fall air at Colorado National Monument, where 23-mile Rim Rock Drive takes motorists (and hearty cyclists) past whimsical rock formations, towering buttes and water-sculpted canyon walls marbled with red, pink and purple.